RattyBiscuit/xport/README.rst

 .. sphinx-page-start

-This is a fork from https://github.com/selik/xport
+This is a fork from https://github.com/selik/xport to include support for Pandas 2.2.3 or above.

 Comment by Alan Bellingham: to install this version of the software: